TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/2 Shadowmantle/Session 19.md

 "Where is the real lost city of Mezro"

-> The real Mezro has been plane shifted and ensnared in the mists of Ravenloft.
+> The real Mezro has been plane shifted and ensnared in the mists of [[Ravenloft]].
 It is being prepped to serve as a reservoir for the souls siphoned from the astral sea by the [[Soul Mongerer]].

 It seems that the Professor's Conjecture was correct!
 The party levels up to 6th level.